jrask/hadoop-lab/README.md

 Use the output file (part-r-00000) from LogTypePerDateCounter as input for this job.

-### 2.c) Write a program that can be used to figure out the most problematic class from the logs, probably the one
+### 2.c) Write a program that can be used to figure out the most problematic class

-generating the most errors.
+The program should output each class with the number of errors

+	com.somepackage.SomeClass	345
+	com.somepackage.SomeClass2	200
+	...
+	...

+There is no template for this assignment so you have to create a new och change an existing.

 ### 3.a) Count the number of words with the Hadoop Streaming utility